Trouble on the High Seas

 Meanwhile, on the ship, many guests were attending a scheduled Sherlock Holmes themed murder mystery when they heard an announcement over the public address system that summoned medical and security personnel to a cabin.
 Some of the event attendees thought it had been part of the performance.
 Sadly, the urgency heard in the breathless staff person’s voice was authentic shock and stress.

-Prior to the distressing public announcement and the call to the FBI, the couple and two children were in their cabin when the couple began arguing.
-It got heated—they sent their children to the relative’s adjoining cabin next door.
+Prior to the distressing public announcement and the call to the FBI, the couple and two of their daughters were in their cabin when the couple began arguing.
+The verbal exchange got heated—they sent their children to the relative’s adjoining cabin.

 The wife had been angry about her husband’s behavior that evening.
 During the argument, she told her husband she wanted a divorce, and she wanted him to depart the ship at their upcoming port.
 The husband became enraged and began hitting his wife.
 After she screamed, the girls tried to re-enter the cabin but were told by their father, “Don’t come in here.”
 The girls went to the adjoined balcony to look into the cabin and saw their father beating their mother.